ba-a/Giphy-AndroidCleanArchitecture/README.md

     - ViewBinding for accessing views
     - Koin for dependency injection
     - Glide for image/gif loading
-    - Retrofit + Gson for API calls
+    - Retrofit + Moshi for API calls
     - ViewPager2 with custom PageTransformer
     - RecyclerView
     - mockk for Unit Testing